 A healthy diet depends not just on what you don’t eat, but also what you do.
 That’s why it’s important to have goals for what you will eat as well as rule for what you won’t.
-A great goal is to try to eat a pound of fresh and a pound of cooked vegetables a day.
+Many school cafeterias have poster which encourage children to make half of each plate vegetables or fruits.
+Another great goal is to try to eat a pound of fresh and a pound of cooked vegetables a day.
 (This is Joel Fuhrman’s suggestion from his book Eat to Live.)

 Protein, Carbs & Fats

 The problem with the USDA My Plate is that it reinforces an outdated, meat-and-potatoes paradigm.
 It dates back to a time when most Americans rarely consumed vegetable, bean and whole grain-based ethnic dishes, often consumed processed grains (with little protein and fiber), and replaced the missing protein with a big slab of meat.
 When eating a plate of meat, white potatoes, and a few limp vegetables, it makes sense to try to find the right proportions macronutrients.